RoshanArun/RoshanArun/README.md

 ## 2024 Internship

-This summer, I am pleased to announce that I have accepted a Software Engineering Internship position at Garmin.
-I am eager to contribute to the company's aeronautical team and look forward to embarking on a journey of personal and professional growth while contributing to Garmin's success.
+This summer, I am excited to announce that I have accepted a Summer 2024 Software Engineering Internship position at Garmin.
+In addition, I have also been offered a full-time position and a Fall internship.
+I am eager to contribute to the company's aeronautical team and look forward to embarking on a journey of personal and professional growth while supporting Garmin's continued success.

 ## 🔭 I’m currently working on

-I'm currently employed as an Intern Software Developer at Emto.
-My current project is to develop web pages with the purpose of improved accessibility and scalability.
-I'm also experimenting with building mobile applications, and have started a runthrough of LeetCode Interview Questions in order to expand my knowledge and critical thinking abilities.
+I am currently working as a Software Engineering Intern at Garmin with a primary focus on C++ and Swift.
+I have successfully restructured Garmin's mobile notification system, improving its efficiency and reliability.

 ## Languages & Tools
 I am proficient in a variety of languages and software frameworks that allow me to build high-performance websites and applications.
 I have experience in the following areas: